 For many professionals involved in not just mental health but also any healing arts it can be difficult at times to maintain objectivity and perspective with clients.
-Burnout and vicarious trauma are common in a field where people are regularly giving compassionate energy to others on a routine basis.
-Supervision therefore is an opportunity for the therapist to gain the support they need in order to provide a service which is ethically sound and appropriately serves the duty of care a therapist is morally and legally obligated to provide.
-It’s a chance for the therapist to reflect on their own self care, their professional development and to importantly gain insight into what they may not be seeing or understanding about their interaction with clients.
+Burnout and vicarious trauma are common in a field where people are regularly offering compassionate energy to others on a routine basis.
+Supervision therefore is an opportunity for the therapist to gain the support, safety and energy they need in order to provide a service which is ethically sound and appropriately serves the duty of care a therapist is legally obliged to provide.
+It’s a chance for the therapist to “refill their cup”, reflect on their own self care, their professional development and to gain insight into what they may not be seeing or understanding about their interaction with clients.

 The space I facilitate is from a model of reflective practice with a baseline of humanistic, Rogerian values.
 This means that empathy, authenticity and unconditional positive regard – core counselling conditions, are used by me as a framework to explore whatever is coming up in supervision.
 I encourage supervisees to feel safe to open up and be honest about the struggles they experience with clients in order to address the therapeutic relationship as it really is.
 I see my supervisees like I see my clients – holistically.
 This means that they are human beings with thoughts, feelings, sensations and intuitions also existing in an environment or context.
 Moreover, that all these elements are intimately interconnected.
 My philosophical baseline for supervision is Transpersonal and psychodynamic, with an emphasis on somatic experiencing and processing.
 I start and end every supervision session with a felt sense exercise to ground and connect us, and I often refer back to the felt sense throughout the session to explore issues more deeply.